 Here are ways to test individual components:

 - Test for failure modes you have identified during manual error analysis.

 The software development tests often focus on the project’s code.
-However, this does not always work with machine learning workflows as code is not the only element, and behavior does not map so clearly to pieces of code.
+However, this does not always work with ML workflows, as code is not the only element and behavior does not map so clearly to pieces of code.

-A more ‘behavioral’ way to organize machine learning tests is to focus on the “skills” we expect from the model (as suggested by this paper about testing NLP models).
+A more ‘behavioral’ way to organize a machine learning test is to focus on the “skills” we expect from the model (as suggested by this paper about testing NLP models).
 For example, we can check whether our natural language model picks up information about vocabulary, names, and arguments.
 From a time series model, we should expect to recognize trends, seasonalities, and change points.

 Testing a full model takes a lot of time, especially if you do integration tests.

-To save on resources and speed up testing, test small components of the model (e.g., check whether a single iteration of gradient descent leads to loss decrease) or use just a small amount of data.
+To save on resources and speed up testing, test small components of the model (e.g., check whether a single iteration of gradient descent leads to a decrease in loss) or use just a small amount of data.
 You can also use simpler models to detect shifts in feature importance and catch concept drift and data drift in advance.